microsoft/mdatp-devicecontrol/python/README.md

 Note:
 - ```dc``` The logging settings are in the ```DC_CONFIG_PATH```
 - ```dc``` can use either a user or application identity to connect to the Graph API.
 In order to connect to the graph API, ```dc``` needs credentials to connect.
-The instructions for authenticating as the logged in user (user credentails) are found [here](https://learn.microsoft.com/en-us/graph/tutorials/python?tabs=aad&tutorial-step=1).
+The instructions for authenticating as the logged in user (user credentials) are found [here](https://learn.microsoft.com/en-us/graph/tutorials/python?tabs=aad&tutorial-step=1).
 The instructions for authenticating as an application are found here [here](https://learn.microsoft.com/en-us/graph/tutorials/python-app-only?tabs=aad&tutorial-step=1)
 - ```dc``` uses the ```DeviceManagementConfiguration.ReadWrite.All Directory.Read.All``` scopes to read information from Entra Id, and read/write information to Intune.
 - ```dc``` reads the credentials information from the environment variables.